cesarParra/apexdocs/README.md

 ### CLI

+Use the CLI tool to generate a static site using the following parameters:

 | Parameter         | Alias | Description                                                                                                      | Default         | Required |
 | ----------------- | ----- | ---------------------------------------------------------------------------------------------------------------- | --------------- | -------- |
 | --sourceDir       | -s    | The directory location which contains your apex .cls classes.                                                    | N/A             | Yes      |